Azure/AVM-Test/docs/content/_index.md

 - **New navigation option**: Use the arrows ( <i class="fa-solid fa-chevron-left"></i> and <i class="fa-solid fa-chevron-right"></i> ) in the top right corner to navigate back and forth between pages.
 - **New search**: Look for a module - e.g., "*virtual network*" or "*vnet*" - using the search bar ( <i class="fa-solid fa-magnifying-glass"></i> ) in the top right corner and follow the search results to the related Bicep or Terraform index page.
 - **New TOC menu**: Try our new table of contents ( <i class="fa-solid fa-rectangle-list"></i> ) now moved to the top left corner of the page to provide easier in-page navigation consistently.
 - **New print functionality**: Click the printer icon ( <i class="fa-solid fa-print"></i> ) in the top right corner to generate a PDF or print parts of the documentation.
-Note, this feature will show all content in the hierarchy below the current page - i.e., when on the home page, it fill include he entire AVM documentation.
+Note, this feature will show all content in the hierarchy below the current page - i.e., when invoked from the home page, it will include he entire AVM documentation.
-- Other minor updates and bug fixes: such as:
+- Other minor updates and bug fixes, such as:
-  - Compacted, zoomable mermaid diagrams for better viewing.
+  - More compact, zoomable mermaid diagrams for better viewing.
   - Last modified date on each page is now a clickable link to the GitHub commit history for that page.
   - Minor menu updates, including the default collapsed/expanded configuration.